 Cleaning, Labeling & Handling Tips

-- Hygiene: Always wash hands before expressing or handling milk.
+- Washing hands before pumping or handling milk

 Most Common Questions